Winter Photography Ideas and Tips

-I was used to popping on a pair of shorts, practically any day of the year, and setting off for a day’s comfortable shooting with fantastic light.
+I was used to popping on a pair of shorts, practically any day of the year.
+Then setting off for a day’s comfortable shooting with fantastic light.

-The cold is one thing that puts me off winter photography…my equipment (camera equipment please!) and hands get so cold it is hard to concentrate let alone be creative but I decided to brave the cold winds of the Jurassic Coast for a bit to see what I could find.
+The cold is one thing that puts me off winter photography.
+My equipment (camera equipment please!) and hands get so cold it is hard to concentrate let alone be creative.
+However, I decided to brave the cold winds of the Jurassic Coast for a bit to see what I could find.